Skip to content

 47. Time-bound plan for achieving 100% RSPO certification of scheme/associated smallholders and outgrowers within 5 years or target already achieved?

-2030 - The company reports achieving 100% RSPO certification of scheme/plasma/associated smallholders and outgrowers by 2030.
-This is not within five years.
+2029 - The company commits to achieve 100% RSPO certification of scheme/associated smallholders and outgrowers by 2029.
+This is within 5 years.

 • N